The NordDRG AI Benchmark for Large Language Models: Conclusions and Availability

+\paragraph{Operational considerations (consumer quotas and price–value).} In running the benchmark under standard, consumer-grade API subscriptions, we observed a material difference in \emph{throughput}: \emph{Anthropic} endpoints (e.g., \emph{Sonnet~4}, \emph{Opus~4.1}) exhausted credits mid-run and could not complete the \emph{Logic Benchmark} (Logic-1--Logic-13) in a single session, requiring batching over multiple windows with \emph{multi-day} waiting times.
+The same protocol completed without interruption on \emph{OpenAI} and \emph{Google} endpoints.
+While accuracy is unaffected, the resulting wall-clock delays and run management overhead (checkpointing, resubmission) introduce an implicit cost.
+Hence, the relevant objective function for practitioners is not price-per-token alone but \emph{price \& time-to-result}: for time-sensitive studies, predictable throughput may dominate nominal unit pricing.\footnote{Subscription quotas and refill policies are product- and time-dependent; these observations reflect our August~2025 setup.} (A fuller account appears in Section~\ref{subsec:consumer-subscriptions}.)

-\paragraph{Open repository.} All artefacts, answer keys, and baseline notebooks are hosted in a public GitHub repository (\url{https://github.com/longshoreforrest/norddrg-ai-benchmark}).
-The repository uses a \texttt{folder-per-release} convention—new country versions or yearly updates can be added by copying the official workbook and PDF manuals into a dated sub-folder.
+\paragraph{Availability and reproducibility.} All artefacts, gold answers, and scoring notebooks are hosted in a public GitHub repository (\url{https://github.com/longshoreforrest/norddrg-ai-benchmark}).
+The repository follows a \texttt{folder-per-release} convention so that new national versions or yearly updates can be added by copying the official workbook and PDF manuals into a dated subfolder.
+The benchmark is designed for drop-in updates: prompts read schema-stable identifier columns (\texttt{DRG}, \texttt{ICD}, \texttt{NCSP}, \texttt{ORD}, etc.), and scoring relies on order-invariant, de-duplicated sets or strict exact-match keys.
+For full reproducibility, the repository includes: (i) prompt sheets (Logic and Grouper), (ii) gold-answer sheets, and (iii) evaluation scripts/notebooks mirroring the tables reported here.

-\paragraph{Contribution workflow.} Pull requests that add (i) new DRG versions, (ii) extra prompts, or (iii) bug-fixes to existing tables are welcomed.

-\paragraph{Scholarly venues.} Early prototypes of the benchmark were presented at CHIRA 2024 and PCSI 2024 \cite{pitkaranta2024chira,pitkaranta2024pcsi}.
-The current article targets a broader audience via the LNCS proceedings and a mirrored arXiv pre-print, ensuring long-term accessibility.

-Together, the open repository, clear contribution guidelines, and scholarly outreach convert NordDRG-AI-Benchmark from a static data drop into a living community resource, completing the loop outlined in the DSRM methodology.
+\paragraph{Community contributions.} Contributions are welcome via pull requests.
+Particularly useful additions include: (i) new NordDRG releases or country configurations, (ii) additional prompts that exercise under-tested parts of the rule graph (with matching gold answers where deterministic), and (iii) corrections to table excerpts or documentation links.
+Issues can be used to propose new tasks, discuss schema nuances, or report discrepancies between Github artefacts and this documentation.

+\paragraph{Limitations and future work.} This benchmark deliberately targets \emph{specification-faithful} reasoning over the public NordDRG tables and manuals; it does not assess extraction from noisy EHR narratives or proprietary claims data.
+Consequently, results isolate competence on the deterministic rule graph rather than robustness to real-world documentation artifacts.

+Future work will (i) extend the Logic suite to cover remaining corners of the NordDRG specification; (ii) provide idiomatic loaders and exporters to ease integration into common toolchains; (iii) release a reproducible evaluation harness that standardises prompt packs, context assembly, version pinning, and exact-match scoring for head-to-head comparisons; and (iv) add dataset/model cards documenting governance, traceability, and known risks.